-Your school will take your EFC and plug it into this formula to calculate how much financial aid to offer you:
+Your college will take your EFC and plug it into this formula to calculate how much financial aid to offer you:

-Expected Family Contribution – Cost of Attendance = Need-based financial aid offer.
+Expected Family Contribution (EFC) – Cost of Attendance = Need-based financial aid offer.

-Whether that aid is offered in the form of grants, scholarships or loans is up to your school.
+Whether that financial aid is offered in the form of grants, scholarships or federal student loans is up to your college.
 Your school may also choose to offer you additional aid beyond your need-based financial aid offer.

-How much free money does a FAFSA® applicant usually get?
+How much federal financial aid does a FAFSA® applicant usually get?

-The maximum Federal Pell Grant Award (which is the main grant for undergraduates through the FAFSA®) for the 2019-20 award year is $6,195.
+The maximum Federal Pell Grant Award (which is the main grant for college undergraduates through the FAFSA®) for the 2020-21 award year is $6,345.
 Schools may offer less than the full amount depending on the student’s need or academic load.
+The Federal Pell Grant is one of the most common forms of federal financial aid given your EFC.

 The maximum Federal Supplemental Educational Opportunity Grant (FSEOG) is $4,000, with an average grant of $599.

-Students who file their FAFSA® early are more likely to receive more money in grants and scholarships than those who wait until the last minute to file.
-While students who file late will still have their financial needs met, those offers are likely to contain more loans and less grants and scholarships.
+Students who file their FAFSA® early are more likely to receive more financial aid in the form of grants and scholarships than those who wait until the last minute.
+While students who file late will still have their financial needs met, those offers are likely to contain more loans and fewer grants and scholarships.

-There are two primary types of federal student loans, the William D. Ford Federal Direct Loan (Direct Loan) and the Federal Perkins Loan.
+There are two primary types of federal student loans, the William D. Ford Federal Direct Loan (Direct Loan) and the Federal Perkins Loan (which are no longer available).
 Generally, the interest rates are lower on federal loans, and the repayment plans are more varied and flexible.
 To apply for a federal loan, you will need to file your FAFSA®.